 Three and a half years ago I went on my first asparagus hunting excursion, it was painful.
 I came home with squinty eyes and a headache and vowed never to do it again.
-But how could I allow myself not to do something, for the reward it just too good to pass up.

 The first few years was like trying to find a needle in a haystack.
 I actually detested going out, but that waned with each new dish prepared.
 Now, I am a pro.
 Yes, a pro-asparagus hunter and I love each moment.

 Follow me on a voyage to hunt for one of Sardinia’s wild vegetables.